Fitting varying coefficient models with flexBART

 the \(Z_{r}\)’s are identical.
 The

-formula parser in flexBART::flexBART
+formula parser in flexBART::flexBART can identify those

 instances.
 When there are redundancies, the function returns the raw